-Many local codes will require a "secondary UV light" system to be installed to ensure bather safety.
-Water Conditioning UV light systems are becoming increasingly common for indoor pools because they are proven to be effective in destroying problematic chloramines, helping to improve the air quality for bathers.
+Many local codes will require a "Secondary UV Light" System to be installed to ensure bather safety.
+Water conditioning UV light systems are becoming increasingly common for indoor pools because they are proven to be effective in destroying problematic chloramines, thus helping to improve the air quality for bathers.
 Poor air quality is considered one of the most important dangers to bather health by most industry experts.
-UV Products are also commonly used with spray pads.
-This is because primarily young children use these facilities which are classified as "increased risk aquatic venues".
+UV products are also commonly used with spray pads as are often classified as increased risk aquatic venues due to their use by children.

-V. MAINTENANCE & PRECAUTIONS
+MAINTENANCE AND PRECAUTIONS

-- Maintenance is very important to ensure UV Light Products are working correctly.
+- Maintenance is very important to ensure UV light products are working correctly.
 Medium-pressure units require the most care since they operate at such high temperatures the glass sleeve that contains the UV lamp can become coated with calcium and other contaminants.
 These units sometimes include "wipers" to automatically clean the sleeves.
 Lamps also need to be replaced frequently.
-All required maintenance increases operating cost and energy consumption. - Low-pressure UV Light products require much less care.
+All required maintenance increases operating cost and energy consumption. - Low-pressure UV light products require much less care.
 The lamps can operate much longer than medium-pressure units before they require replacement.
 They cost less and their operating cost is less.
 Because they operate in a narrow wavelength range, they do not destroy free chlorine.
-They also operate directly at the 254 nm-wavelength which is the best for pathogen and chloramine destruction. - When using UV equipment, it is necessary to follow all applicable electrical codes and precautions.
+They also operate directly at the 254 nm-wavelength, which is the best for pathogen and chloramine destruction. - When using UV equipment, it is necessary to follow all applicable electrical codes and precautions.
 Turn off power at the main source before servicing or making electrical connections.
 Always follow manufacturer's use instructions when operating and maintaining the UV system. - UV light can cause serious damage to eyes and skin.
-Do not handle or stare at an operating UV lamp.
+Do not handle or stare at an operating UV lamp. \sim www.SpaDolly.com Phone: 800-617-5496 Email: SpaDolly@bultman.biz